CSIRT-MU/AIDA-Framework/README.md

 TODO check outputs

-## How to reference
+## How to cite

-Please, cite the design paper [AIDA Framework: Real-Time Correlation and Prediction of Intrusion Detection Alerts](http://dx.doi.org/10.1145/3339252.3340513).
+There is a design paper on the AIDA framework: [AIDA Framework: Real-Time Correlation and Prediction of Intrusion Detection Alerts](http://dx.doi.org/10.1145/3339252.3340513).
+We recommend citing the paper, bibliography entries are provided as follows.

 ### Plain text

 Martin Husák and Jaroslav Kašpar.
-“AIDA Framework: Real-Time Correlation and Prediction of Intrusion Detection Alerts”.
-In: *Proceedings of the 14th International Conference on Availability, Reliability and Security*.
 2019.
+"AIDA Framework: Real-Time Correlation and Prediction of Intrusion Detection Alerts".
+In *Proceedings of the 14th International Conference on Availability, Reliability and Security (ARES '19)*.
+ACM, New York, NY, USA, Article 81, 8 pages.
+DOI: https://doi.org/10.1145/3339252.3340513

 ### BibTex

-    @inproceedings{AIDAFramework,
+    @inproceedings{AIDAframework,
-      author = {Martin Hus\'{a}k and Jaroslav Ka\v{s}par},
+      author = {Hus\'{a}k, Martin and Ka\v{s}par, Jaroslav},
-      title = {{AIDA Framework: Real-Time Correlation and Prediction of Intrusion Detection Alerts}}, booktitle = {Proceedings of the 14th International Conference on Availability, Reliability and Security}, year = {2019}
+      title = {AIDA Framework: Real-Time Correlation and Prediction of Intrusion Detection Alerts}, booktitle = {Proceedings of the 14th International Conference on Availability, Reliability and Security}, series = {ARES '19},
+      year = {2019},
+      isbn = {978-1-4503-7164-3},
+      location = {Canterbury, CA, United Kingdom},
+      pages = {81:1--81:8},
+      doi = {10.1145/3339252.3340513},
+      publisher = {ACM},
+      address = {New York, NY, USA},
+      keywords = {alert correlation, data mining, information sharing, intrusion detection, prediction}
     }

 ### Related publications